 In the Western Cape, 17,6% of people are employed in the agri-processing industry or a related field.
 Agri-processing, which is the manufacturing of raw materials and products that comes from the agricultural sector, contributes R12 billion to our economy.

 Agriculture is a global industry and the Western Cape is part of that interconnected economy.
 The deciduous fruit industry, the wine industry and the citrus industry is the cornerstone of our agricultural economy.
 In 2017, China imported 18.23 million litres of South African wines, which is an increase of 9.52 million litres over four years.
 The Western Cape’s Halaal relevant exports totalled R10,2 billion in 2017.

 The Western Cape Government also provides support to small scale farmers, as well as provides bursaries and internships to prospective farmers through the Young Professional Programme.

 The training institution has secured an eminent track record in agriculture and especially in the field of agricultural training.
-Elsenburg Agricultural Training Institute offers Higher Education and Training (HET) and Further Education and Training (FET) level training, as well as a B.Agric degree that is offered in partnership with Stellenbosch University.
+Elsenburg Agricultural Training Institute offers Higher Education and Training (HET) and Agricultural Skills Development (ASD) level training, as well as a B.Agric degree that is offered in partnership with Stellenbosch University.
 Students are exposed to a range of subjects such as plant production, animal production, cellar technology, wine production, equine studies and scientific research within agriculture.